unkaval/VHH/compounds/docs/get_face_centers.md

 <br />The face_center data as a float3 array.

 <span style="color:#62CFD9">***face_point_indicies***</span>
-<br />A 2d array containing each the index of each point making up each face.
+<br />A 2d array containing the index of each point making up each face.